WebViews and HTML5 Containers

-- Introduce you to webviews and containers
+- Introduce you to WebViews and containers

-- Discuss issues related to working with webviews/containers.
+- Discuss issues related to working with WebViews/containers

-- Recommend resources for further reading.
+- Recommend resources for further reading

 First, let's clear up some terminology.

-Webview: At the most basic level, a webview is simply a UI-less browser window configured to run in full screen.
+WebView — At the most basic level, a WebView is simply a UI-less browser window configured to run in full screen.
 It's just a frame that delivers web content.

-Container: A container is a platform that embeds Chromium into a native shell.
+Container — A container is a platform that embeds Chromium into a native shell.
 The container allows a developer to build native apps without C++ or Java.

-Communicating with WebViews and Containers
+Communicating with WebViews and containers

 Sidebar: Advantages of Remote Deployment

 When designing your application's architecture, you will need to decide how to manage its assets (files).
-You can either host them on a server, or bundle them with the application itself.
+You can either host them on a server or bundle them with the application itself.
 While there are valid reasons to bundle your assets with your application, we believe that the pros of remote hosting generally outweigh the cons.
 Some of the benefits of remote hosting are:

 - Upgrading our library becomes trivial.
 If the library is packaged with your application, you will need to release a new version before the library license expires.
 If your users don't upgrade their application, they could be stuck with an expired version of the library.
 If the library is hosted on your server, you simply need to swap out the files for your users to automatically be upgraded.

 - Because it's so easy to swap out files on a server, the application can be upgraded as frequently as necessary.
-Shorter release cycles allow for incremental improvement; which in turn leads to less user confusion.
+Shorter release cycles allow for incremental improvement, which in turn leads to less user confusion.

-Special considerations when working with webviews/containers
+Special considerations when working with WebViews/containers

-Now that you know what webviews and containers are and how to communicate with them, let's talk about some of the things you need to consider when deploying an application inside of one.
+Now that you know what WebViews and containers are and how to communicate with them, let's talk about some of the things you need to consider when deploying an application inside of one.

-ChartIQ Licensing for native apps
+ChartIQ licensing for native apps

-If you are planning on bundling the production version with your application, please let us know so we can send you a suitable package.
+If you are planning on bundling the library with your application, please let us know so we can send you a suitable package.
 The standard domain locked library will not work in this case.
-See 'Sidebar: Advantages of Remote Deployment' for details on these 2 approaches.
+See Sidebar: Advantages of Remote Deployment for details on these two approaches.

 Synchronous and asynchronous code